TritonDataCenter/manta-muskie/docs/internal/acuserguide.md

 <!--
     Copyright (c) 2014, Joyent, Inc.
+    Copyright 2023 MNX Cloud, Inc.
 -->

 # Access Control User Guide

-With the introduction of access control for the Joyent Cloud, customers can create users under their accounts and maintain fine-grained control over resources.
+With the introduction of access control for Triton Data Center, customers can create users under their accounts and maintain fine-grained control over resources.